feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 55 Lea E Williams, Overseas Chinese Nationalism, p.
 133. 56 jbid., pp. 131-132.
 57 Ibid., p.
 132.

-149 nephew of Phoa Keng Hek, Phoa Kian Kie, who was also active in the Chinese movement, had a daughter who was married to the son of major Khouw Kim An.58 Furthermore, as | have already mentioned, Phoa Keng Hek's tactful refusal
+149 nephew of Phoa Keng Hek, Phoa Kian Kie, who was also active in the Chinese movement, had a daughter who was married to the son of major Khouw Kim An.58 Furthermore, as I have already mentioned, Phoa Keng Hek's tactful refusal

 150

-of the Chinese majorship left the position clear for Khouw |
+of the Chinese majorship left the position clear for Khouw I

 Kim An, which surely discloses the weakness of Williams' analysis.
 And when Phoa visited the Netherlands for medical care, he was accompanied by major Khouw Kim An and his wife, Phoa's daughter.59 With this in mind, Williams'